Skip to main content

 Australian research reinforces the same pattern.
 Diversity Council Australia continues to link inclusive cultures with stronger engagement, innovation, wellbeing and intent to stay.

 The message across these studies is consistent.
-Inclusion is not optics.
-It is a performance lever.
+Elevating the visibility and impact of women leading is a performance lever.

-It shows up in how decisions are made, how power is distributed, and how leadership is enacted each day.
-It cannot be achieved through policy alone.
+This shows up in the quality of decisions, the distribution of power, and the way leadership is practised each day.
+Progress cannot be delivered through policy alone.
 It is experienced in whose voice carries weight, whose ambition is encouraged, whose leadership is actively sponsored, and whose impact is recognised.

 3. The wellbeing and ambition data reveals a leadership risk

-An insights paper from GLWS: The Gender Wellbeing Gap 2025 and the Women’s Ambition Report show that women continue to report high levels of ambition, capability, and commitment; alongside elevated stress, burnout risk, and psychological load compared to men in comparable roles.
+An insights paper from GLWS: The Gender Wellbeing Gap 2025 and the Women’s Ambition Report show that women continue to report high levels of ambition, capability, and commitment.
+They also report elevated stress, burnout risk, and psychological load compared to men in comparable roles.

 You may have capable women in your organisation who are: